KosmX/emotes/README.md

 `neoforge`: NeoForge implementation
 `buildSrc`: Build logic utilities

-_More info can be found in ABOUT.md files inside modules directory_
+_More info can be found in ABOUT.md files inside module directory_